-BCD Travel strives to build sustainable and mutually rewarding partnerships with its supply chain with a view to contributing to its own business sustainability and that of the people and planet.
+By building mutually rewarding partnerships with our supply chain, we contribute to our own business sustainability and that of the people and planet.

 We carefully select suppliers who demonstrate responsible business practices based on ethical, environmental and social criteria.
 Our expectations in the areas of human rights, labor standards, the environment and ethical business practices are outlined in our Supplier Code of Conduct.
 We encourage our suppliers to promote our shared values of sustainable procurement within their own supply chain.